Notes

 again(notes, p=0.5, i=i+1)

 Be careful with this rule!
-This will instantly turn a single token into a list of x tokens:
+This will instantly turn a single token into a list of x tokens.
+Filter part of your newly generated collection for better control.
+Note that this can become really explosive if you play carelessly with collections and polyphony!

-To put it bluntly, this mechanism is not great.
-It was introduced in the alpha version of Sardine as a way to play notes and it sticked!
-To play chords and harmonies, prefer the Ziffers patterning language that is included with Sardine.
+To put it bluntly, the collection mechanism if very crude and raw.
+It was introduced in the alpha version of Sardine as a way to play notes but some people still rely on it to play their music!
+To play chords and harmonies, prefer the Ziffers patterning language that is included with Sardine or use the scale system for better precision.

 qualifiers = {